vkhazin/elasticsearch-courseware/content/chapter-06/CapacityPlanning.md

 * More nodes equals IO, Memory, and GC (garbage collector) distributed processing
 * Common pitfall with distributed databases - stressing common storage e.g. SAN (system attached storage)
 * Bigger nodes means more processing can be performed on a node with fast access to in-memory data and faster local IO
-* Resizing node in production is likely more challenging than adding a new node to a cluster
+* Resizing node in production is likely more challenging than adding a new node to the cluster
-* <a href="https://www.elastic.co/blog/found-elasticsearch-in-production" target="_blank">Elasticsearch is built for scaling out on commodity hardware, not up on single massive machines.</a>
+* <a href="https://www.elastic.co/blog/found-elasticsearch-in-production" target="_blank">Elasticsearch is built for scaling out on commodity hardware, not up on single massive machine</a>
 * How high can it go? <a href="https://grey-boundary.io/field-notes-elasticsearch-at-petabyte-scale-on-aws/" target="_blank">Pretty high<a>
 * So which one it is going to be: more smaller nodes or less larger nodes?